chromium/chromium/base/memory/checked_ptr.md

 If we increment a `CheckedPtr` pointing at a non-PA allocation until it points past the end of the allocation, that pointer may happen to be pointing at the beginning of a PA superpage.
 Advancing the pointer through `operator+=()` assumes that the pointer stays within an allocation.
 So when this happens, it is as if we skipped an `AddRef()`, and `Release()` may decrement a non-existent ref count field.

+#### Pointers to address in another process

+If `CheckedPtr` is used to store an address in another process.
+The same address could be used in PA for the current process.
+Resulting in CheckedPtr trying to increment the ref count that doesn't exist.

+`sandbox::GetProcessBaseAddress()` was an example of a function that returns an address in another process as `void*`, resulting in this issue.

 #### Other

 TODO(bartekn): Document runtime errors encountered by BackupRefPtr